 • “no” to restaurant dinner engagements

-By the end of those three months, I always seem to reach a new expert level at setting healthy boundaries.
+By the end of those three months, I always seem to have reached a new expert level at setting healthy boundaries.

 An Improved Checklist Brings Increased Clarity